opitzconsulting/jquery-mobile-angular-adapter/README.md

 ---------------------------------
 This also provides a special version of jquery-mobile that contains the following:

-- integration of the `transitions` branch of jquery-mobile for WebKit browsers.
-  This is fixes several bugs especially on android (see jquery mobile #455).
 - address bar will always be visible on android.
 This is not yet really solved by jquery mobile as without this, the address bar shows up again from time to time.
   (see jquery mobile #1673)